DexterShepherd/ICOM-101/readme.md

 Each student will learn the basics of HTML and CSS, and how to combine them into a functioning portfolio website.
 Students will learn how to work with rich media sources, create dynamic animations, and deploy content to the web using free and open source tools.
-The final project in this course is to have a personal website set up and running.
+The final project in this course is to have a personal website up and running.

+### Student Learning Outcomes
+- Students will learn the tools and technologies behind modern front end web development.
+- Students will gain the skills needed to represent themselves and their practice through the web.

 ### Materials
 - Equipment
   - A computer with internet access
 - Software
   _we will install these together as the course progresses_
-  - A programming focused text editor of your choice ( I recomend VSCode, Atom, or Sublime Text )
+  - A programming focused text editor of your choice ( I recommend VSCode, Atom, or Sublime Text )
   - A modern web browser ( Google Chrome, Firefox, Safari, Microsoft Edge )
   - Node.js

 ### Expected expenses
-Purchasing a domain name to use as your website url is an optional, but strongly encouraged part of this course.
+Purchasing a domain name to use as your website URL is an optional, but strongly encouraged part of this course.
 Domain name costs vary depending on TLD ( .com, .me, .party, etc ) and some other factors, but most personal website domains come in at under $10 per year.